konradcz2001/medical-appointments-backend/README.md

 # Medical Appointments Backend

-This is the backend service for the [Medical Appointments](https://medical-appointments.pl) application.
+This is the backend service for the <a href="https://medical-appointments.pl" target="_blank">Medical Appointments</a> application.
 It provides APIs for managing medical appointments, doctors, clients, and other related entities.

 ## Table of Contents